This is the best prospect industry sector for this country. Includes a market overview and trade data.

 Facebook is the most popular social network with 36 million users in Colombia, followed by YouTube with 29.9 million users.
 Instagram has been among the fastest-growing social networks with 16 million users, LinkedIn has nine million, and Snapchat six million.
 Digital marketing in Colombia has exploded and changed the traditional marketing mix.
 Social network tools such as Facebook Ads and Google AdWords are used in Colombia to launch simultaneous campaigns at affordable cost, reaching the people who meet the target audience profile.

 Local companies use online retailing to sell products of third-party merchants on sites such as https://www.linio.com/.
-These channels allows them to reach a wider audience and create a stronger presence.
+These channels allow them to reach a wider audience and create a stronger presence.
 Linio, Mercado Libre, and Dafiti, are the strongest players in e-commerce in the Colombian market.
 Most Colombians are currently shopping directly from websites.
 However, this trend is changing because younger generations are using social media like Instagram to buy online.

 The most common challenges eCommerce companies face when entering the Colombian market are related to local regulations, local payment methods (credit card, bank account debit, cash on delivery, and digital payment systems), and poor internal transport networks that are underdeveloped and inadequate to meet demand, causing high costs and delays to supply chains.
 Limited access of Colombians to the financial system, low national connectivity coverage, low consumer confidence for digital transactions, high costs, delayed deliveries, among others in eCommerce logistics, also pose challenges.